E-RIDE BUILDS RSS

 Dirt Quad 500: 48V/60V 2000W Upgrades

 The Dirt Quad 500 is the "big" brother to the Razor Dirt Quad.
-Its bigger size makes it a fun prospect for motor and battery upgrades - there's just so much room to work with.
+It's bigger size makes it a fun prospect for motor and battery upgrades - there's just so much room to work with.
 I've had a chance to build two and experiment with different set-ups, here is my initial feedback and recommendations after a few months of running them.
 My first build is a Vevor 48V 2000W Kit and the other is a little more advanced build with a Kunray 48V motor and a programmable FarDriver 72260 controller.
 Below is my build list as well a few pointers along the way to help you with your build and upgrade.
-First of all, I can't actually recommend this build without...
+First of all, I can't actually recommend this build...

 Continue reading